alexmojaki/heartrate/README.md

 ## Related libraries

+- [pyheat](https://github.com/csurfer/pyheat): a heatmap showing which lines of a file consume the most time.
 - [snoop](https://github.com/alexmojaki/snoop): a feature-rich and convenient debugging library which records every line executed, the local variables at each point, and other information.
 - [birdseye](https://github.com/alexmojaki/birdseye): a debugger which lets you easily view the value the value of every expression